-- The VU Legal, Governance & Risk Team maintain an updated list of regulatory requirements.
-Please refer to the Governance Compliance Intranet site (login required when offsite).
+- The VU Risk and Compliance Team maintain an updated list of regulatory requirements.
+Please refer to the (login required when offsite).

 - The VU Biosafety Program details procedures and guidelines that must be followed at VU to ensure biosafety compliance.
-View Lab Safety Guidelines (on VU Collaborate, via MyVU; login required).
+View (on VU Collaborate, via MyVU; login required).

-- For VU OHS procedures related to hazardous materials see the People & Culture OHS Intranet site (login required when offsite).
+- For VU OHS procedures related to hazardous materials see the (login required when offsite).